History Files

 1886

 Siam loses some territory to the French, Laos, and British-controlled Burma.
-After that Chulalongkorn declares his country to be an independent kingdom on 23 of October, making the day a national holiday (this national holiday is subsequently celebrated every year in commemoration of this event, and people lay wreaths in memory of the king they call 'Phra Piya Maharaj', 'piya' meaning 'beloved', and 'maharaj' meaning 'great king').
+After that Chulalongkorn declares his country to be an independent kingdom on 23 October 1886, making the day a national holiday (subsequently celebrated every year in commemoration of this event, with people laying wreaths in memory of the king they call 'Phra Piya Maharaj', with 'piya' meaning 'beloved' and 'maharaj' meaning 'great king').

 King Chulalongkorn's funeral